elastio/bon/website/reference/builder/top-level/on.md

 **Applies to:** <Badge text="structs"/> <Badge text="free functions"/> <Badge text="associated methods"/>

 Applies the given builder attributes to all members that match a type pattern.
+This attribute must be of the form `on(type_pattern, attributes)`.
 For example, you can automatically apply `#[builder(into)]` to all members of type `String` this way:

 ::: code-group